web analytics

 Trusts and BPR

 A Business Property Relief Trust (BPRT) reduces inheritance tax on business assets, allowing them to pass to heirs with minimal tax burden.
-BPRTs can also protect business assets from potential creditors of the surviving spouse, ensuring the business remains intact.
+BPRTs can also protect business assets from potential creditors of a surviving spouse, ensuring the commercial operation remains intact.
+Using trusts in estate planning remains a highly strategic approach to preserve business assets and optimize tax relief.

 Summary